Jorden-V/Recipe_World_3rd_Project/README.md

     - Chocolate pot with ginger

-For this project I have developed a website using the Flask framework and MongoDB datbase.
+For this project I have developed a website using the Flask framework and MongoDB database.
 The purpose of this project was to create a website that users can store and easily access cooking recipes.

 Website link below: